Written by Romeo Muller, Robert May, and John Marks

 The effects are nice.
 The nose most definitely glows – it appears to be a red light inside the figure.
 Each of the figures has been crafted to scale and small sets built.
 A technician was assigned to each figure to make him move throughout the story.
 The result is very smooth animation and detail in the figures.
 Shadows don’t have to be added by computer to look authentic – they are on the set naturally due to the lighting of the figure!
 It’s an amazing process that takes a heck of a lot of patience.
 Sadly, it’s an art form that might get lost in this day and age of using computers for everything.

-The songs are terrific – there are original songs such as I Am Old Kris Kringle and We Are Santa’s Elves combine with holiday favorites such as Holly Jolly Christmas and Silver and Gold.
-Marks did a terrific job creating bouncy songs that were fun to sing as well as listen to as well as capture the happy spirit we (hopefully) all feel during the holidays.
+The songs are terrific – there are original songs such as I Am Old Kris Kringle and We Are Santa’s Elves combined with holiday favorites such as Holly Jolly Christmas and Silver and Gold.
+Marks did a terrific job creating bouncy songs that were fun to sing as well as listen to as well as captured the happy spirit we (hopefully) all feel during the holidays.

 Still, this is a holiday classic to me and to many others.
 It’s on in my house as Christmas approaches each December.
 Although it might not have the religious imagery of what the holiday is about, it’s a good message that what makes us different is a good thing.
 We are different for a reason, it’s just that some people take longer to figure out why their differences are important.
 After all, Rudolph didn’t know how truly wonderful his nose was until it was needed to guide the sleigh and deliver Santa’s presents.